sudesnac/HumanBF-Connectivity/README.md

 BF roi used is included in the data folder.
 This roi is created based on the [probabilistic atlas](https://pubmed.ncbi.nlm.nih.gov/18585468/).
 All diffusion and functional data used for this study is downloded from [Human Connectome (HCP) project](http://www.humanconnectomeproject.org/).
-The structural (diffusion) connectivity matrix is created using the [workflow](https://github.com/sudesnac/diffparc-smk).
+The structural (diffusion) connectivity matrix is created using this [workflow](https://github.com/sudesnac/diffparc-smk).
-The functional connectivity matrix is created using the [workflow](https://github.com/khanlab/subcorticalparc-smk).
+The functional connectivity matrix is created using this [workflow](https://github.com/khanlab/subcorticalparc-smk).
 These workflow will create a .npz file containing all subject's connectivity matrices - the files should be placed in the data folder for running the analyses provided in the notebook.

 ## Data